dstroud/dreamsequence/README.md

 ----------------------------------------------------------------------------------------------------------------------
 ### Events view
 ![ds_events_grid](https://user-images.githubusercontent.com/435570/205140348-9ca26128-de84-44ca-bf74-afa3ca21bec6.svg)
 The Events view is used to manage the scheduling of parameter changes and functions at certain points in the Arrangement.
-For instance, you can create a dynamic crescendo/accelerando, schedule a Barry-Manilow key change or two, and even generate and transform chord/arp patterns.

 - Events view is entered by holding down an Arranger segment on row 5 of the Arranger view, then pressing Norns key 3
 - Each key represents on event, which fire from left to right then top to bottom.